-- a. must not acquire transferable securities (other than debt securities) which: - i. do not carry a right to vote on any matter at a general meeting of the body corporate that issued them; and - ii. represent more than 10% of those securities issued by that body corporate; - b. must not acquire more than 10% of the debt securities issued by any single issuing body; - c. must not acquire more than 25% of the units in a collective investment scheme; - d. need not comply with the limits in paragraphs 19.1.20.b. to 19.1.20.c. if, at the time of the acquisition, the net amount in issue of the relevant investment cannot be calculated.
+- a. must not acquire transferable securities (other than debt securities) which: - i. do not carry a right to vote on any matter at a general meeting of the body corporate that issued them; and

+- ii. represent more than 10% of those securities issued by that body corporate; - b. must not acquire more than 10% of the debt securities issued by any single issuing body; - c. must not acquire units representing more than 25% in value of the scheme property in; - i. a collective investment scheme that is not an umbrella or a sub-fund; or - ii. a sub-fund of an umbrella. - d. need not comply with the limits in paragraphs 19.1.21.b. to 19.1.21.c. if, at the time of the acquisition, the net amount in issue of the relevant investment cannot be calculated.